versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/DataConsumer.md

 #### dataConsumer.appData
 {: #dataConsumer-appData .code}

-Custom data Object provided by the application in the consumer factory method.
+Custom data Object provided by the application in the data consumer factory method.
 The app can modify its content at any time.

 > `@type` Object, read only